winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

     fn --> rest[...]
 ```

+The probot npm package will take care of ensuring the events received are legitimate.

-#### Workflow: Deleting Stale Environments
+#### Process: Deleting Stale Environments

-A scheduler will run every 24 hours and will delete stale environments.
+A scheduler will run periodically and will delete stale environments.

 ```mermaid
 graph LR